Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Friends-of-Friends group selection

 iii) the simulated distribution and abundance of satellites in groups and clusters of galaxies should be correct, otherwise the richness would be incorrect

 iv) that both GAMA and BAHAMAS probe the same large-scale environments (characterised by e.g. the mean mass density).

-From the above items, only (ii) was calibrated carefully in BAHAMAS.
+Given that only (ii) was calibrated carefully in BAHAMAS, it is remarkable that all items (i) to (iv) align with the data without forced calibration.
 Figure~\ref{fig:DataSims} indicates that the FoF group selection yields galaxy groups with similar properties in the data and simulations.
 The remaining differences are unlikely to affect the conclusion of this paper because we are looking at the *internal* properties of haloes (tSZ, X-ray, weak lensing mass) and not the abundance of haloes.